Budibase/website/content/blog/data/data-sources.md

 ### What is a schema?

-A schema is the blueprint that a database is built around.
+A schema is a blueprint that a database is built around.
 This includes:

 * The fields the database contains.
-* Tha names you’ll use for each attribute.
+* The names you’ll use for each attribute.
 * How these fields are formatted.
 * Any rules governing each field.
 * How each of the fields fits together.